 Mecillinam is a broad-spectrum β-lactam antibiotic in the penicillin class, specifically an amidinopenicillin.
-It was first described in 1972 by Lund and Tybring) and was developed by the Danish pharmaceutical company Leo Pharmaceutical Products (now LEO Pharma).
+It was first described in 1972 (Lund and Tybring) and was developed by the Danish pharmaceutical company Leo Pharmaceutical Products (now LEO Pharma).
 The product is effective against Gram-negative bacteria.
 Mecillinam is slightly soluble in chloroform.

 |Mechanism of Action||β-lactams interfere with penicillin binding protein (PBP) activity involved in the final phase of peptidoglycan synthesis.
 PBP’s catalyze a pentaglycine crosslink between alanine and lysine residues providing additional strength to the cell wall.
 Without a pentaglycine crosslink, the integrity of the cell wall is severely compromised and ultimately leads to cell lysis and death.
 Resistance to β-lactams is commonly due to cells containing plasmid-encoded β-lactamases.|